Apple Corps: Early administration

 In December 1967, shortly after Epstein's death, Lennon asked Alistair Taylor to work as General Manager for Apple.
 It was during this period that Taylor appeared in the famous advertisement to promote Apple asking for new artists.
 Designed by McCartney, it showed him disguised as a one-man band, claiming: "This man has talent..."
 The publication in the New Musical Express and Rolling Stone brought an avalanche of applicants.
 The mail room, telephone switchboard, and conference rooms became jammed at all hours with "artists" begging the Beatles to give them money.
 George Harrison would later lament that "We had every freak in the world coming in there".
 Many of these supplicants received the investments they sought and were never heard from again.

-Even though Apple was declared the most successful new record company of the year for 1968, before long the band members' ignorance of finance and administration combined with their naive, utopian mission of funding struggling, unknown artists left Apple Corps with no solid business plan.
+Even though Apple was named the most successful new record company of the year for 1968, the band members' limited experience in finance and administration, combined with their mission of funding struggling and unknown artists left Apple Corps without a clear business plan.

 The Beatles' naivete and inability to keep track of their own accounts was also eagerly exploited by the employees of Apple, who purchased drugs and alcoholic beverages, company lunches at expensive London restaurants, and international calls made regularly on office telephones, all of which would be treated as business expenses.
 Writers Alan Clayson and Spencer Leigh described the owners' hopelessness in managing their own creation:

 Out of his depth, a Beatle might commandeer a room at Savile Row, stick to conventional office hours and play company director until the novelty wore off.
 Initially, he'd look away from the disgusting realities of the half-eaten steak sandwich in a litter bin; the employee rolling a spliff of best Afghan hash; the typist who span out a single letter (in the house style, with no exclamation marks!) all morning before 'popping out' and not returning until the next day.
 A great light dawned.
 'We had, like, a thousand people that weren't needed,' snarled Ringo, 'but they all enjoyed it.
 They were all getting paid for sitting around.
 We had a guy there just to read the tarot cards, the I Ching.
 It was craziness".

 Aspinall finally agreed to direct the company on a temporary basis, simply so that someone would finally be in charge.
 When, in 1969, the Beatles engaged Klein as their manager, he also inherited the chairmanship of Apple Corps, which led to an immediate streamlining of company affairs: "Overnight, glib lack of concern deferred to pointed questions," wrote Clayson & Leigh.
 "Which typist rings Canberra every afternoon?
 Why has so-and-so given himself a raise of 60 pounds a week?
 Why is he seen only on payday?
 Suddenly, lunch meant beans-on-toast in the office kitchen instead of Beluga caviar from Fortnum & Mason".